mobilizeamerica/api/sql_data_dictionary/README.md

 ## VAN Shifts

-The `van_shifts` view contains information about VAN shifts that have been synced to Mobilize.
+The `van_shifts` view contains information about VAN shifts that have been synced from Mobilize.
 Only VAN shifts that belong to the organization's VAN committee are included.

 | column name | type | description |
 | ----------- | ---- | ----------- |